 Are there any Bible verses that allow consumption of fermented red wine?

 Wine is a mocker, strong drink a brawler, and whoever is intoxicated by it is not wise.
-Proverbs 20:1 (NAS95S)
+Proverbs 20:1 (NASB)

 Give strong drink to him who is perishing, and wine to him whose life is bitter.
-Proverbs 31:6 (NAS95S)
+Proverbs 31:6 (NASB)

 The wine in ancient days was diluted with water.
 The ratio of water to wine was as high as ten parts of water to one part of wine.
+That is, their wine was diluted compared to the wine that people drink today.
 There are many historical references which support this statement.

 The ratio of water to wine varied.
 Homer (Odyssey IX, 208f) mentions a ratio of 20 to 1, twenty parts to one part wine.
 Pliny (Natural History XIV, vi, 54) mentions a ratio of eight parts water to one part wine.
 In one ancient work, Athenaeus’ The Learned Banquet, written around A.D.
 200, we find in Book Ten a collection of statements from earlier writers about drinking practices.
 A quotation from a play by Aristophanes reads, “Here, drink this also, mingled three and two.”
 Demus, “Zeus!
 But it’s sweet and bears the three parts well!”
 The poet Euneos, who lived in the fifth century B.C., is quoted: “The best measure of wine is neither much nor very little; for ’tis the cause of either grief or madness.
 It pleases the wine to be fourth, mixed with three nymphs.”